htruong/htruong.github.io/_posts/2018-02-14-ezpi4me-intel-me-be-gone.markdown

 Why did I do this?
 --

-I want to make me_cleaner more widely accessible.
 Freedom from binary blobs shouldn't be hard or expensive.

 This is after a person told me, "you need to make it easy for us mere mortals."

 One doesn't need to be an electrical engineer to do be able to clean the ME on your computer.
-Now you just need to run some simple commands and connect 6 wires to a Raspberry Pi.
-Bam, 10 minutes, done.
+Just run some simple commands and connect 6 wires to a Raspberry Pi.

 I've been thinking about this project for over a year, but prototyping was easy because I can just carry a customized Pi image with me.
 Now, to release to the public the source and customization process, there is a lot of scripting needed (because what's the point of advocating removing the 8MB Intel ME blob by releasing a 2GB blob and tell everyone to run it).
 I finally got up my butt and did it.
-Every script is extremely simple and can be audited quickly.
+Every script is simple and can be audited quickly.

 Beware